Our vacuum gripper

 How it works

 1. Pulse A short electrical signal is applied to the aero material.
-The conductive carbon network heats up in under a millisecond.
+The conductive carbon network heats up in milliseconds.

 2. Expand Heat transfers directly to the air inside the material.
 The air expands rapidly, generating a pressure increase and expelling air from the gripper volume.